ecan0/WeightTracker-CS-360/README.md

 - SQLite / Room Database

 ## Project Structure

-    - `app/src/main/java/com/example/weighttracker`: Contains the main package for the application.
+- `app/src/main/java/com/example/weighttracker`: Contains the main package for the application
-        - `/Controller`: Contains the Java classes that handle the application's logic between View and Model.
-(LoggedWeightAdapter)
+  - `/Controller`: Contains the Java classes that handle the application's logic between View and Model (LoggedWeightAdapter)
-        - `/Data`: Contains the Java classes that handle the application's data (User, LoggedWeight, DAOs).
+  - `/Data`: Contains the Java classes that handle the application's data (User, LoggedWeight, DAOs)
-        - `/Views`: Contains the Java classes that handle the application's UI (MainActivity, LoginActivity).
+  - `/Views`: Contains the Java classes that handle the application's UI (MainActivity, LoginActivity)

-    - `app/src/main/res`: Contains the resource files such as layouts, drawables, and values.
+- `app/src/main/res`: Contains the resource files such as layouts, drawables, and values
-        - `/drawable`: Contains the drawable resources for the application (icons, backgrounds).
+  - `/drawable`: Contains the drawable resources for the application (icons, backgrounds)
-        - `/layout`: Contains the layout resources for the application (activity_main, activity_login).
+  - `/layout`: Contains the layout resources for the application (activity_main, activity_login)
-        - `/values`: Contains the value resources for the application (strings, colors).

 ## Sample Usage
 To run the application, follow these steps: